 In this case, one Connecting Wire Kit "SWC-20-2" and the optional MC-4 Connectors Kit "MC4-2" are first used to bridge the extended distance between the panels.
 The optional Branch Connector "SBC-2" Kit is used to parallel the two solar panels.
-The second Connecting Wire Kit "SWC-20-2" is used to connect to the external PV circuit.
+The second Connecting Wire Kit "SWC-20-2" is used to connect to the Charge Controller (not supplied).